Last Updated on3 min read

-Present value method, the future earnings of the employees are estimated up to the retirement period and are discounted at a discount rate which is usually cost of capital.
+Present value method, the future earnings of the employees are estimated up to the retirement period and is discounted at a discount rate which is usually the cost of capital.

 Economic value method present worth of the employee is calculated on the basis of the future service that is expected from him till his retirement.

 Under this methods value of a human resource is calculated on the basis of the contribution made by the employees in the organization till their retirement.
 The payment due to the employees in the form of pay, allowance, and benefit etc. are estimated and then discounted to arrive at a present economic value of the individual.

 - Employee’s career movements are taken into account under this method.